gsf/whiskers.js/README.md

 Usage
 -----

-Whiskers keeps templates readable by limiting tags to statements ("for" and "if"), variables, and partials.
+Whiskers keeps templates readable by limiting tags to variables, statements ("for" and "if"), and partials.

+Variable tags retrieve data from the context object.
+They may use dot
+notation:

+    {object.variable}

 A "for" tag loops over variables in an array:

     {for variable in array}
       <p>{variable}</p>